JetBrains/kotlin-native/COCOAPODS.md

 You can add dependencies on a static Pod library with `pod()` and `useLibraries()` to `build.gradle.kts` (`build.gradle`) of your project:

 1. Specify the name of the library using the `pod()` function.

-Invoke the `useLibraries()` function: it enables a special flag for static libraries.
+2. Call the `useLibraries()` function: it enables a special flag for static libraries.

-    > You can add static library from a repository or stored locally.
+    > You can add a dependency on a static library from a repository or stored locally.
     {:.note}

     <div class="sample" markdown="1" theme="idea" data-highlight-only>